Young Henrys Brewery

 Since they started Young Henrys in 2012, head brewer Richard Adamson, pub life professional Oscar McMahon and their crew have been almost unanimously known as the craft-beer option in their native Newtown.

 A few blocks away from Enmore road, the Young Henrys Brewery has the modest, stripped-back charm of any company whose confidence comes from their product.
-From your stool at the bar you can see the stainless-steel brewing tanks lined up out the back, where you’re free to take a stroll and pretend you know what the knobs and dials mean.
-Alternatively, you can ask any of the staff about what’s brewing.
+From your stool at the bar you can see the stainless-steel brewing tanks lined up out the back.
+Feel free to ask any of the staff about what’s brewing.
 You’ll get a quick rundown of the process and ingredients, where that beer sits on the spectrum of standard beer types and a little story of how it came to ferment at the Young Henrys Brewery.